Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 …

-Now here is an Aunt Truth rule that will save you.
+Now here is an Awnt Truth rule that will save you.

 If something feels rushed